-Drug Evaluation Committee 2021-07 External Members - Scope of "Persons with No Interests in the Performing Medical Institutions" (Part 8)
+Drug Evaluation Committee 2021-07 External Members - Scope of "Persons with No Conflict of Interest with the Performing Medical Institution" (Part 8)

 Related classification: Clinical Trial Review Committee